 Frequently Asked Questions About Secrets Of Malana

-A. As of 2017, Malana has been officially closed for tourists.
-The government of HImachal also took strict steps to restrict the sale of cannabis in the area.
+As of 2017, Malana has been officially closed for tourists.
+The government of Himachal also took strict steps to restrict the sale of cannabis in the area.

-A. Since the place doesn’t allow tourists within the village there are no accommodation options to stay in Malana.
+Since the place doesn’t allow tourists within the village there are no accommodation options to stay in Malana.
 There are many places to stay around Malana but not in here, so keep that in mind.

-A. Kasol is a laid back and chill hill town close to Manali in Himachal Pradesh.
+Kasol is a laid back and chill hill town close to Manali in Himachal Pradesh.
 It is also the gateway into Malana village.
 The place has a lot of cafes and amazing locations to go for trekking.
-It is often referred to as mini- Israel due to the large number of Israeli tourists settling for long durations in the hill town.
+It is often referred to as mini-Israel due to the large number of Israeli tourists settling for long durations in the hill town.